ChrisKneller/CompaniesHousePDFDownloader/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-There is a lot to do on this to make it function better (e.g. tidy up the try & except statements, handle errors better etc.).
+There is a lot to do on this to make it function better (e.g. tidy up the try & except statements, handle errors better, making requests asynchronous etc.).
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://github.com/ChrisKneller/CompaniesHousePDFDownloader/blob/master/LICENSE)